iterate-ch/docs/protocols/sftp/index.md

 Open in *Terminal* allows you to open an SSH shell for the current working directory with a single click.

-:::{warning}
+:::{admonition} Mac App Store
+:class: attention
-The feature is not supported when running Cyberduck from the Mac App Store because of [sandboxing restrictions](https://github.com/iterate-ch/cyberduck/issues/7664).
+The setting is not available in the version installed from the Mac App Store.
+Refer to [#7664](https://github.com/iterate-ch/cyberduck/issues/7664).
 :::

 ::::{tabs}